AD-Archer/Nixos/README.md

 *   Switched to the NixOS default firewall, accompanied by a rename of the configuration file from `ufw.nix` to `firewall.nix`.
 *   Improved the backup service by ensuring `bash` and `git` are correctly included in its PATH.
 *   Numerous automated backups and timestamped saves reflect continuous development and progress throughout the day.

+#### Part 13

+Here are the additional changes for today's NixOS flake log:

+*   Switched to the NixOS default firewall, refactoring the configuration file from `ufw.nix` to `firewall.nix`.
+*   Improved the reliability of the backup service by explicitly ensuring `bash` and `git` are available in its PATH.
+*   Recorded numerous automated backups and several manual checkpoints throughout the day.